 If you are self-isolating, please let HR and Occupational Health know by emailing StaffWellbeing@kent.ac.uk who will be able to help support you.
 Please also contact your line manager.

-Anyone who has coronavirus symptoms can ask for a for a free test to check if they have the virus.
-Use the NHS online coronavirus service for information on how and when you should ask for this, including what the test involves.
+Anyone who has coronavirus symptoms can ask for a free test to check if they have the virus.
+Staff can use the NHS online coronavirus service for information on what the test involves and to book an appointment.

-Local testing sites (LTS) are available on our Canterbury and Medway campuses, and both are open 08.00-20.00, seven days a week.
+Local testing sites (LTS) are open on both the Canterbury and Medway campuses.

-If you are unwell with suspected coronavirus or other related symptoms affecting your ability to work, you should follow the coronavirus reporting procedure for staff.
+If you are unwell with suspected coronavirus symptoms, you should follow the coronavirus reporting procedure for staff.
 Your line manager will record your absence as ‘authorised paid absence’ in Staff Connect.
 This will ensure that you are paid for the absence even if, for any reason, you are not currently entitled to sick pay.

 It may not be possible for you to obtain a certificate from your GP (a ‘Fit Note’) if you are in self-isolation.
 You can, however, request an isolation note from the NHS, which should be used to keep your line manager informed about your absence and when you are likely to be able to resume working again (even if working at home).

-The Government’s new NHS Test and Trace app launched on 24 September.
-Through the app you can report symptoms, order a coronavirus test, check in to venues by scanning a QR code and help the NHS trace those who may have coronavirus.
+Through the Government’s NHS Test and Trace app you can report symptoms, order a coronavirus test, check in to venues by scanning a QR code and help the NHS trace those who may have coronavirus.
 The app will do all this while protecting your identity and data security.
 Please download it and help keep our University community safe.

 If you or anyone you’ve had close contact with test positive for coronavirus, you’ll be contacted by NHS Test and Trace and asked to self-isolate.
 You will be asked to provide them with information they’ll need to help stop the spread of the virus.
 You'll be contacted by email, text or phone.
 Text messages will come from NHStracing.
 Calls will come from 0300 0135000.